Share This Article

 The Toronto Oil Painter Creating Quiet Worlds That Invite People to Slow Down

 In a city that is always in motion, Toronto-based contemporary Canadian artist Sabina Fenn wants people to slow down and be present.
+Through her paintings, she creates what she describes as emotional shelters, tranquil worlds that invite people to pause, breathe, feel safe, and be present.

-Working primarily with oil and cold wax, Sabina’s work captures calm interiors, simple flowers, slow mornings, dogs, coffee, books, and the small everyday moments that often go unnoticed.
+Working primarily with oil and cold wax, Sabina’s work captures calm interior spaces, simple flowers, slow mornings, dogs, coffee, books, and the small everyday moments that often go unnoticed and unappreciated.
 Her paintings feel soft, intimate, and deeply personal, offering a sense of calm in a world that often moves too quickly.
-Her use of soft textures, expressive brushstrokes, muted tones, and matte finishes gives the work a lived-in quality.
-The paintings feel less like staged scenes and more like memories – warm, and quietly emotional.

 In an era where constant productivity, digital noise, and overstimulation shape everyday life, Sabina’s work offers a quieter counterpoint.
 Her paintings are not loud or overly dramatic.
 Instead, they ask viewers to notice what is already around them, the comfort of a familiar room, the softness of morning light, the presence of a pet, or the stillness of a simple routine.